Shibden Hall – from William Otes to Anne Lister (Gentleman Jack) and beyond

 [Ulnage was a subsidy levied on the sale of woolen cloth and “farming the ulnage” became the predominant method of administering the tax, the revenue being calculated from the size of the farm.
 Therefore, it was possible to make a realistic estimate of the income that the crown expected to receive from the Ulnage in Halifax by adding up the amount expected from each farm…for more on “Ulnage” at this link. ]

 In 1545 “John, son of Robert of Shibden, purchased for £150.
 5s the reversion of the fee simple of the Manor Rectory of Halifax after the death of Anne of Cleves, to whom it had been granted by Henry VIII for her life”.
 He was “of Halifax” in the early part of his life but later moved to Shibden.

-At one time he held the Lordship of the Manor of Halifax but had disposed of this before 1566 when he described himself in a memorandum as “John Waterhowse, of Shipden, and some time lorde of the mannor of Halifax”.
+John described himself in a memorandum in 1566 as “John Waterhowse, of Shipden, and some time lorde of the mannor of Halifax”.
 He died on 23d January 1583 and was buried at Halifax on 25 January 1583 as “Johne Waterhouse de Shepeden gent”.
 Shibden passed to John’s eldest son Robert Waterhouse (1544-1598).

-Sir Edward Waterhouse (1581-1630) inherited Shibden and the Manor of Halifax in 1598.
-He was knighted in 1603.
-Edward was among those Yorkshire knights whose estates had been seriously weakened by financial crisis.
-He ran up considerable debts and mortgaged Shibden Hall in 1604.
+Edward was married in April 1602, to Abigail Barker from Ipswich, and was was knighted in 1603.
+Sir Edward was among those Yorkshire knights whose estates had been seriously weakened by financial crisis.
+He and his uncle ran up considerable debts and he mortgaged Shibden Hall in 1604.
 Edward later sold the Manor of Halifax to Sir Arthur Ingram in 1609.
-In 1612 he sold the Shibden estate to Caleb Waterhouse a distant relative.
-In1614 Edward was declared bankrupt and spent time as a debtor in the Fleet Prison in London.
+In 1612 he sold the Shibden estate to Caleb Waterhouse, a distant relative.
+In 1614, Sir Edward was declared bankrupt and spent time as a debtor in the Fleet Prison in London.

 The Hemingway Family